vtortega/Car-Detection/README.md

-# Car-Detection
+# Car-Detection R-NNN

-follow a tutorial on car detection to get a better fell for it
+Follow a tutorial on building a car detection net to get a better fell for it.